Healing the Brain: Internships Give Neuroscience Majors Insight

 While LVC prepared him for the internship with background knowledge on the brain and proper laboratory procedures, he also gained valuable skills from the internship that he will carry forward.

 “The internship provided hands-on training and the discipline necessary to conduct experiments properly and with very few errors,” Nolan said.
 “I also better understood the time, effort, resources, skill, and knowledge that are necessary to produce the published scientific journal articles I have read throughout my undergraduate education.”

-After LVC, Nolan plans to attend graduate school.
+After LVC, Nolan will attend the University of Pompeu Fabra in Barcelona, Spain for a master's program focusing on the brain and cognition.
 “Ultimately, with neuroscience riding on the frontier of technology today, I hope to use my skills and knowledge to work in the tech sector to find better ways to understand, stimulate, and possibly heal the brain,” he said.